Set Current Location

 B.B.
 King's Blues Club as the name would suggest is owned by legendary blues musician B.B.
 King and features some of the best blues music in Memphis.
 From the regular appearances of Ruby Wilson - who can belt out a tune and entertain a crowd as well as anyone - to the special concerts by groups such as Booker T, this club consistently delights visitors and locals alike.
 There is a menu of ribs, barbecue and other entrees, as well as snack items, but most people come here for the music, not the food.
 The dance floor rocks every night of the week.
 Reservations are required for special concerts.

-The Rumba Room brings the vibrant and lively culture of Latin America to downtown Memphis.
+Rumba Room brings the vibrant and lively culture of Latin America to downtown Memphis.
 This restaurant and club offers a refreshing change from the usual pub experience.
 One can find live salsa bands, salsa lessons, and much more happening here.
-The Latin flavor is also evident in the sumptuous items on the restaurant’s menu.
-Try their Baja shrimp tacos or Ultimate Nachos with a margarita or Cuban mojito.
-The Rumba Room is also available to rent for private events.
+The Latin American influence is also evident in the items on the restaurant’s menu.
+Whether you wish to unwind at its bar area with a cocktail or join in the dance lessons, you're sure to have an enjoyable time at this atmospheric club.

 Tom Lee was an African-American living in Memphis who became a hero when he saved 32 people from a sinking steamboat in 1925.
 Even though he could not swim, he rowed a small boat into the strong currents of the Mississippi River to rescue the victims.
 Tommy Lee Park, stretches for a mile and half along the banks of the river, is dedicated to this hero and contains a monument to him.
 This is the site of several events throughout the year, including the Barbecue Contest, the Sunset Symphony concert at the end of May, and a Jazz Festival.